-Students may not take courses above their year level or take courses without the stated prerequisites without the permission of both the instructor and the appropriate area head.
-The students should work through their advisors who will maintain written documentation (email recommended) of the process.
+Students may not take courses above their year level or take courses without the stated prerequisites without the permission of the department chair.
+Students seeking permission to take a course above their year level should work through their academic advisor to obtain permission.